evantianx/react-todo-hooks-redux-example/README.md

 ## Todo App

 To show how to use hooks + redux together in an App.
-[Check the original one at master branch]
+[Check the original one at master branch or [here](https://github.com/reduxjs/redux/tree/master/examples/todos/src)]

 ```js
 // src/store/index.js